micaelpreis/rubyonrails-advertise-agency/README.md

 	git clone https://github.com/micaelpreis/rubyonrails-advertise-agency.git

-After the cloning is complete, you need to set up the environment by running the following command in the folder "advertise-agency":
+After the cloning is complete, you need to set up the environment:

 	docker-compose build